12 Best Things To Do In Key West

-Oh my goodness, this was so much fun.
-I went on a Waverunner tour with Barefoot Billy’s and had an absolute ball.
-We rode the waves, saw fish jumping around, and spent time on the calmer Gulf of Mexico side and played the shallow water.
-I have tones of video but I haven’t put it together yet (yes, I know it’s been a year – I’m a procrastinator).
+This was so much fun!
+We decided to do a Waverunner tour with Barefoot Billy’s and had the time of our lives.
+We rode the waves, saw fish jumping around, spent time on the calm and serene Key West beaches on the Gulf of Mexico side, and played in the shallow water.
+I have tons of video footage that I haven’t put together yet — yes, I’m a procrastinator — but I’ll get to it eventually!

-Keep in mind that if you were born in the year 1988 or you’re younger, then you have to do a quick licensing exam first.
-It’s mandatory by the state of Florida. (it’s super easy if I can pass – so can you).
+Keep in mind that if you were born in 1988 and on, you have to do a quick licensing exam first that’s required by the state of Florida.
+Don’t worry, it’s super easy.
+If I can pass it, anyone can!

 9. Night Kayaking

-Sadly, my phone died within the first five minutes so I didn’t get footage.
+It’s totally awe-inspiring!
+Sadly, my phone died within the first five minutes, so I didn’t get footage.

 10. Visit The Southernmost Point

-This is a must do when you visit Key West!
-You have to get a photo at the most southern point of the United States.
-My tour guide said that we were actually closer to Cuba than we were the nearest Walmart at that point. #FunFact
+Another Key West must see!
+You simply have to get a photo at the southernmost point of the continental United States.
+Our tour guide said that we were actually closer to Cuba than the nearest Walmart at that point — #funfact!

-Things to do in Key West, Honorable mentions:
+Unique Things to do in Key West, Honorable Mentions:

-- Truman Little White House – We didn’t spend too much time here, it wasn’t my favorite thing to see but I’m sure history buffs will love it.
+- Truman Little White House: We didn’t spend too much time here, and it wasn’t my favorite thing to see, but I’m sure history buffs will love it.

 - Key West Butterfly and Nature Conservatory: Another one of the most unique things to do in Key West, this one is on my list for next time — I know my kids would have a blast.